novafacing/eastwood-tidy/README.md

 `eastwood-tidy` is a port of the Eastwood C language linter to the clang-tidy check system.

 Initial work was done by Connor McMillin.
-The project is now maintained by Rowan Hart.
+The project is now maintained by Rowan Hart <rowanbhart@gmail.com>.

 ## Building <a name="building" />